AWGL/SMP2/README.md

 ## Instructions for use
 ### Prerequisites
 The Illumina CLI must be correctly set up to point to the required BaseSpace location.
-As of version 1.1.3, this location is defined in the script.A config file with a different name to the default can be used by changing the name of the $CONFIG variable in the script.
+As of version 1.1.3, this location is defined in the script.
+A config file with a different name to the default can be used by changing the name of the $CONFIG variable in the script.
 Using BSCLIv2, it is no longer necessary to import the SMP2 app.